elmar-hinz/Cool/README.md

 The conatainer is called by `getService($serviceType , $mixedCriteria)`.
-It nows asks all classes of the requested service type, if they could answer the request, until the first one answers with TRUE.
-The service type is the interface name of the service.
+It nows asks all classes of the requested service type, if they could answer the request.
+The first service that answers with TRUE is the winner and get's instantiated.
+It's a rather simple algorythm to find the winnig service.
+But it's simplicity by intention.

 ```php
 // ...
 Concierge get me a pizza service!